GervinFung/ts-add-js-extension/README.md

 # **ts-add-js-extension**

 Meant for typescript projects only.
 It add .js extension to each relative import when you compile typescript to ESNext Module.

-In addition there's an option to minify all the compiled javascript code by removing comments and inlining all the codes.
-I mostly use this for myself, so you might want to use a better bundler and minifier if performance and code obscureness is your concern, but if you don't mind some simple minification, you can try this out as well :)
+ **Note**:
+ I removed custom minification as there are better minification than what I wrote.
+I thought it would be good to add custom minification, but I was wrong, if any of you faced difficulties while using this package, I apologize.

+ As such, this package will do what it does - `Add .js extension to each relative import`.
+You may continue to use this package but you will need another minifier, such as Terser

 ### In typescript file